Gabidal/GIC/README.md

   The main objective is to make a interpreter which is fast in every mean possible while being flexible.
   GIC will provide support for cross-platforming aplications.
-  GIC will make your'e life yeasy :D   .
+  Pioneer the original bro! :D